CivicActions/guidebook/employee-benefits/README.md

 ## Bereavement Leave

 CivicActions is committed to supporting team members during difficult times of personal loss.
-Eligible team members are entitled to up to 14 days of paid bereavement leave per occurrence.
+Eligible team members are entitled to up to 14 calendar days of paid bereavement leave per occurrence.
 Bereavement leave can be used for the death of an immediate family member, defined as a spouse or domestic partner, child, stepchild, parent, stepparent, sibling, grandparent, or grandchild.
-Additionally, team members may use up to 7 days of paid bereavement leave for the death of a close friend or significant other as determined by the PeopleOps department.
+Additionally, team members may use up to 7 calendar days of paid bereavement leave for the death of a close friend or significant other as determined by the PeopleOps department.
 For more details, view our [Bereavement Policy](https://docs.google.com/document/d/1qhWwqjestb0BBliwITOHUhGyPqt0T1J9NRAverkpJek/edit?usp=sharing).

 ## Medical insurance